Sustainability is

 • 0

-17 material sustainability topics were identified in Sunpine's 2024 double materiality assessment.
+16 material sustainability subtopics were identified through the 2025 review of Sunpine’s double materiality assessment.

 • 0